 Mr Keith Banwell BT Engineer hearing loss claim

-Former South Wales BT engineer Keith Banwell has recovered compensation for damage to his hearing caused by his work with BT who admitted that they had negligently exposed him to excessive noise levels during his employment of over 20 years.
+Former South Wales BT engineer Keith Banwell suffered damage to his hearing caused by his work with BT who admitted that they had negligently exposed him to excessive noise levels during his employment of over 20 years.

 Keith suffered a gradual deterioration in his hearing which was first noticed by his family when he would mishear what they were saying or not hear them at all.
 He also suffers from tinnitus.
 He finds it difficult to follow conversations in a group of people or where there is any background noise.